jasonl99/in-60-seconds/PITCHME.md

 ```

 ---
-We sort just about anything:
+We can sort just about anything:

 ```ruby
 values = ["Cat", "Dog", "Apple"]